 - Can’t move from SA-IA -> RRS or S3

 Move to Glacier? if 128k (directlyAfterCreation == true daysInS3-IA > 30 days)

 Buckets are private by default; access control is executed using an IAM policy, a bucket policy, or an access control list (ACL).
 ACLs are not recommended and should be disabled; if ACLs are enabled who ever creates the object owns it which complicates administration.
 Access logs and CloudTrail are useful for audit and traceability.
 Use Access Analyzer to figure out what is shared out of an account.

 IAM Policies for S3

 S3 IAM policies can NOT grant anonymous access; use pre-signed URLs for this use case.
 But you can DENY access with IAM Policies.
-The star (*) can be used in a policy as a wild card as can template strings like:

 S3 Bucket ACL